mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 nominal inv_array (ar : * -> * -> *) dim el = {len : dim; arrays : `(infer `ar `dim `el)}
 ```

-Anyway, now you should be convinced that the inverse arrays in fact genuine typing in Spiral.
+Anyway, now you should be convinced that the inverse arrays in fact provide genuine typing in Spiral.
 You can't construct nominals in arbitrary ways, their construction has to adhere to their blueprint.

 ```sl
 // Creates an inverse form arrays.